sebastian-quintero/tennis-scheduler/README.md

 m \in MP_p;
 $$

+- Three matches can not be schedules in consecutive time blocks.

+    TBD

 - Variables domain.

 $$x_{m,s} \in \{0, 1\}, \quad \forall \space m \in M, s \in S.$$